0xvangrim/guardian-accelerator/README.md

 ### Introduction

 The PerpetuEx smart contract is a Perpetual Futures protocol built on the Ethereum blockchain.
-It provides a platform for users to create and manage leveraged trading orders, enabling both long and short positions in wrapped Bitcoin (wBtc)
+It provides a platform for users to create and manage leveraged trading orders, enabling both long and short positions in wrapped Bitcoin (WBTC)

 ### Contract Overview

 The PerpetuEx contract is a complex financial instrument with several features and components.
 Here's a brief overview of its key components:

-- Orders: Users can create trading orders with specified sizes and positions (Long or Short).
-These orders are tracked and managed by the contract.
+- Positions: Users can create trading positions (long or short) with specified sizes .
+These positions are tracked and managed by the contract.
   The user does not hold the underlying asset; they are simply speculating on the price of the underlying asset.

 - Collateral: Users can deposit collateral in the form of a stablecoin (USDC) to support their trading positions.
   Collateral allows determining the user's leverage of a given position.

-  For example, if a user deposits $300 as collateral and create a long order with size of 1 on wBtc, given a wBTC price of $30,000, their leverage is x10.
+  For example, if a user deposits $300 as collateral and create a long position with size of 1 on WBTC, given a WBTC price of $30,000, their leverage is x10.

   The maximum allowed leverage is 20x.
 If the user's position exceeds this level due to a market move in the opposite direction of their anticipation, the order is subject to liquidation.
 In case of liquidation, the sudden loss will be reduced by the collateral, which can be withdrawn if desired.